miner/miner.github.io/_posts/2019-11-04-smt-microbenchmark.md

 for the natural addition at the head of the output list.
 I have to admit that the slight performance improvement isn't worth increasing the obscurity of the code as I've done in this case.
 However, the general point is that transducers are often a win for performance and clarity.
-In my tests, the this transducer version is marginally faster than the previous solution.
+In my tests, this transducer version is marginally faster than the previous solution.

 [5]: https://clojure.org/reference/transducers